iamendee/mywebsite/content/publications.md

 Williams, B., Lo, W. J., Hill, J., **Ezike, N.**, & Huddleston, J. (2019).
 Employment supports in early work experiences for transition-age youth with disabilities who receive Supplemental Security Income (SSI). _Journal of Vocational Rehabilitation, vol. 51, no. 2, pp. 159-166._

 Ajemigbitse, A. A., Omole, M. K., **Ezike, N. C.**, & Erhun, W. O. (2013).
-Assessment of the knowledge and attitudes of intern doctors to medication prescribing errors in a Nigeria tertiary hospital. _Journal of Basic and Clinical P0harmacy, 5(1), 7._
+Assessment of the knowledge and attitudes of intern doctors to medication prescribing errors in a Nigeria tertiary hospital. _Journal of Basic and Clinical Pharmacy, 5(1), 7._